 Here's the plans:

-• Weathertight the full attic (like, 30' by 40') and make that into a love nest birds nest.
+- Weathertight the full attic (like, 30' by 40') and make that into a

 The beauty of this house(s) is that we can live in one and renovate the other.
 Then switch.
 The important bit is to get it safe and healthy, remove about 5 tons of ugly carpet and get the ground floor apartment ready for Ken and Dee (my in-laws).